"Redux" is a software engineering tool that might be described as "Goal, Operator-Oriented Programming" (GOOP).

 Redux compuations are not guaranteed to terminate because operators transform goals.
 If the resulting transformation produces subgoals based upon the goal, as is often the case, then this may continue indefinitely.
 However, if no new operators are generated (e.g. by gensym) during the computation, Redux will ensure that no previous state of problem-solving is revisited.

-Redux proper is a planning tool, though not a planner directly.
-It can be used for general design, of which planning is a subset.
+The Redux Planner not a planner directly.
+It can be used for general configuration design, of which planning is a subset.
 However, it has a close relationship with planners and can be used to implement many planning strategies.

 The closest planner to Redux is Prodigy to which is it useful to compare.
 Prodigy, like most planners, has a notion of a goal state that should be satisfied.
 This is done by incrementally changing the initial state by a set of operators.
 Each operator changes the state by adding and deleting certain features of the state.